Let me tell you about a place that left a big impression on me.

 You will feel the history surrounding you.
 I certainly did.

-I knew Anuradhapura was important and influential, but I wasn’t looking forward to it the way I was with other places in Sri Lanka.
-It was a place to check off the visit list, to get acquainted with the culture and history before moving on to the cool stuff like elephants! and surfing! and hiking!
+I knew Anuradhapura was important and influential, but I wasn’t looking forward to it the way I was with other sights in Sri Lanka.
+It was a place to check off the visit list, to get acquainted with the culture and history before moving on to the cool stuff like giant rock fortresses! and safaris! and surfing! and hiking!

-And that’s where I think guidebooks and site reviews and even photos failed me.
-None of them could tell me how I would feel standing in Anuradhapura, amidst 2,000 year old piles of bricks, inspired and humbled.
+And that’s where I think guidebooks, site reviews and even photos failed me.
+None of them could tell me how I would feel visiting Anuradhapura, inspired and humbled standing amidst 2,000 year old piles of bricks.

-So allow me to try to give you a sense of what to really expect if you visit.
+Please allow me to try to give you a sense of what to really expect if you visit Anuradhapura.

 You’ll wander through woods where crumbling walls and stone pillars emerge from overgrown grasses.